Strong asymptotic of Cauchy biorthogonal polynomials and orthogonal polynomials with varying measure: Biorthogonal polynomials and multi level Hermite Pad e polynomials

 and the components of $\mathbf{\mathsf{G}} $ are characterized by the system of boundary values

 and

 Obviously, the components of $\mathbf{\mathsf{G}}$ are Szeg\H{o} functions in $\Omega_1$ and $\Omega_2$, respectively.

-The method developed by Aptekarev to study the strong asymptotic of type \textsc{ii} Hermite-Pad\'e polynomials consists in showing that any neighborhood of a fixed point of the operator $T$ determines fixed points of the operators $\tilde{T}_n$ for all sufficiently large $n$.
+Now, we must show that any neighborhood of a fixed point of the operator $T_{\widetilde{\mathbf{w}}}$ determines fixed points of the operators $\tilde{T}_n$ for all sufficiently large $n$.
 By Proposition \ref{prop1}, when we take $\tilde{h}_n = |h_{n,1}|$ as in \eqref{Qs}, the operator $\tilde{T}_n$ has only one fixed point.
-To complete Aptekarev's approach, we need one last ingredient.
+We need one last ingredient.

 \begin{proposition} Let $(\tilde{Q}_{n,1},\tilde{Q}_{n,2})_{n\geq 0}$ be an arbitrary sequence of vector polynomials such that $(\tilde{Q}_{n,1},\tilde{Q}_{n,2}) \in \mathcal{P}_{n,1} \times \mathcal{P}_{n,2}$.
 Set